Neural Architecture Search: Two Constant Shared Weights Initialisations: Epsinas metric

-Two existing NAS methods inspire the metric that we share in the present work: \texttt{cv} (\cite{gracheva2021trainless}) and weight agnostic neural networks (\cite{gaier2019weight}).
-Both metrics aim to exclude individual weight values from consideration when evaluating networks: the former cancels out the individual weights via multiple random initialisations, while the latter sets them to the same value across the network.
-It is very intriguing to see that an network can be characterised purely by its topology.
+Two existing NAS methods inspire the metric that we share in the present work: \texttt{cv} \citep{gracheva2021trainless} and weight agnostic neural networks \citep{gaier2019weight}.
+Both metrics aim to reduce the role of individual weights in the network to access its topology.
+The \texttt{cv} metric levels out the individual weights via multiple random initialisations, while \cite{gaier2019weight} sets the weights to the same value across the network.

-As mentioned above, the \texttt{cv} metric has two principal disadvantages.
-While it shows a fairly consistent trend with trained accuracy, it suffers from high uncertainty.
-It can be, to some degree, explained by the fact that random weight initialisations bring in some noise.
-Our idea is that replacing random initialisations with single shared weight initialisations, similarly to \cite{gaier2019weight}, should improve the method's performance.
+As mentioned, the \texttt{cv} metric has two principal disadvantages.
+While it shows a fairly consistent trend with trained accuracy, it suffers from high statistical deviations.
+To some degree, it must be due to the noise from random weight initialisations.
+With \texttt{epsinas}, we replaced random initialisations with single shared weight initialisations to improve the method's performance.

-The second weak point is that \texttt{cv} is developed for classification problems and relies on accuracy.
-Therefore, it needs to be clarified how to apply this metric to regression problems.
-The coefficient of variation is a ratio of standard deviation to mean, and \cite{gracheva2021trainless} shows that \texttt{cv} correlates negatively with train accuracy.
-It implies that the mean untrained accuracy should be maximised.
-On the other hand, for regression tasks, performance is typically computed as some error, which is sought to be minimised.
+The second weak point of \texttt{cv} is that it has been developed for classification problems and relies on accuracy, which should be maximised.
+On the other hand, for regression tasks, performance is typically computed as an error, which is sought to be minimised.
+The \texttt{cv} is a ratio of standard deviation and the mean of untrained accuracies, and the final metric correlates negatively with train accuracy.
 It is not apparent whether the division by mean untrained \textit{error} would result in the same trend for \texttt{cv} metric.

-To address this issue, we decided to consider raw outputs.
+To address this issue, we decided to step out from evaluation metrics and consider raw outputs instead.
 This modification renders the method applicable to any neural architecture.

-However, it comes with a difference: accuracy returns a single value per batch of data, while raw outputs are $[N_{\textrm{BS}} \times L]$ matrices, where $N_{\rm{BS}}$ is the batch size and $L$ is the length of a single output.\footnote{This length depends on the task and architecture: for regression tasks $L=1$, for classification, $L$ is equal to the number of classes, and for recurrent networks, it depends on the desired length of generated string.} In our work, we flatten these matrices to obtain a single vector $\mathbf{v}$ of length $L_{v}=N_{\textrm{BS}} \times L$ per initialisation.
-We then stuck both initialisations into a single output matrix $\mathbf{V}$.
+For this, we flatten the raw output matrices to obtain a single vector $\mathbf{v}$ of length $L_\mathbf{v}=N_{\textrm{BS}} \times L_\mathbf{O}$ per initialisation, where $N_{\rm{BS}}$ is the batch size and $L_\mathbf{O}$ is the length of a single output \footnote{This length depends on the task and architecture: for regression tasks $L_\mathbf{O}=1$, for classification, $L_\mathbf{O}$ is equal to the number of classes, and for recurrent networks, it depends on the desired length of generated string.}.